JaneliaSciComp/jacs-cm/docs/MouseLightDeployment.md

 You can validate the databases as follows:
 * Connect to Portainer at https://YOUR_HOST:9000 and create an admin user for Portainer.
 Note: it may take a few minutes for Portainer to populate with data.
 * Connect to http://YOUR_HOST:15672 and log in with your RABBITMQ_USER/RABBITMQ_PASSWORD

-## Authentication

-Currently, only LDAP protocol is implemented.

 ## Start application containers